-Overview This section describes how to install a Power1401-3 on a Windows PC, communicating via a USB port.
-To install the Power1401 you will need: A Power1401 A power brick and mains cable A USB data cable The CED software application disk When installing the PC USB interface, the software is installed first, after which the hardware connection is made between the Power1401 and the computer.
+Overview This section describes how to install a Power1401-3A on a Windows PC, communicating via a USB port.
+To install the Power1401 you will need: A Power1401 A power brick and mains cable The USB data cable supplied by CED The CED software application disk When installing the PC USB interface, the software is installed first, after which the hardware connection is made between the Power1401 and the computer.
 Installation follows the same procedure for all Windows operating systems.
 Software installation The minimum software needed to control a Power1401 is the standard 1401 command library and the USB device drivers.
 These are supplied on the CED 1401 installation software disk, together with test and diagnostic utilities.
 To install the software, simply insert the CD.
 Typically it will autorun.
 If it does not, run setup.exe .
 Installations with application software If you are installing Spike2 or Signal, the drivers, command library and test utilities are loaded at the same time as the application.
 Hardware installation A Power1401 using the USB interface requires a computer with a USB2 port and connector.
 All you have to do is connect the USB data cable between the computer and the Power1401.
-Hot plugging USB hardware is designed for 'hot plugging'.
-With the software installed, and both computer and Power1401 switched on, insert the USB cable.
+The USB cable must be a high-quality product, shielded and rated for full speed, such as the one supplied by CED Hot plugging USB hardware is designed for 'hot plugging'.
+With the software installed, and both computer and Power1401 switched on, connect the USB cable.
 This causes the computer's USB hardware to recognize the appearance of a new USB device.
 A message window will briefly announce that Windows has detected a new USB device and is looking for its driver.
 Since this has already been installed, it will report that it has found the CED 1401 USB software, and disappear.